Skip to content

 Do Not Sell My Personal Information Page

-To comply with CCPA, you must create a 'Do-not-sell-my-information' page that explains in simple terms that consumers have the right to opt-out and also describe how they can exercise their opt-out rights.
+To comply with CCPA, you must create a 'Do-not-sell-my-information' page that explains in simple terms that consumers have the right to opt-out of any personal information transfers and also describe how they can exercise their opt-out rights.

 In your 'do-not-sell-my-information' notice, you must also describe the methods to submit opt-out requests in plain language.